Kaiwalya2502/VeryShadyRecords/README.md

 VeryShadyRecords

+The Aim of this project is to make a Desktop Application which displays various details with respect to a Record Label.
+We tried to cover the basic facilities of a Record Label Management System.
+The details include artists details, albums details, songs details sales and user that use the system to sell the records.
+The project has been developed using NetBeans for the design and MySQL for maintaining the database.
 Record Label Management System using Netbeans and MySQL

 Environment and Requirement

 Programming Language: JAVA with Swings
 MySQL Conncector: MySQL JConnector 5.1.40(JDBC Driver) https://dev.mysql.com/downloads/connector/j/
 IDE: NetBeans 8.1